enku/gentoo-build-publisher/docs/how-to-install.md

 ### Create a Jenkins API key

 From the top bar in the Jenkins UI, click on your user/name.
-Then from the left menu click "Configure".
+Then from the left menu click "Security".
 Under "API Token" click the "Add new Token" button.
 Give it the name "gbp" then click "Generate".
 "Copy the token now, because it cannot be recovered in the future."
 Click the "Save" button.